make sure the user can't kill us by pressing Ctrl-C,# ctrl-z, etc.

 I am not sure though if the "trap 2" will break anything if executed from non Serial / Ssh console.

-#4 Updated by Jim Pingle about 2 months ago
+Updated by Jim Pingle almost 7 years ago

 - Status changed from Feedback to Resolved